Paulin-Dev/LoveMachine/README.md

 Project for [Métropole Rouen Normandie](https://www.linkedin.com/company/metropole-rouen-normandie/) and [Science Action Normandie](https://www.linkedin.com/company/science-action-normandie/)
 With the help of **Antoine**

->*Designed to work with 60fps 1920x1080 displays.
-You might experience some lags depending on your hardware.*
+>*Designed to work with 60fps 1920x1080 webcams.
+You might experience some lags depending on your hardware.
+Tested on Windows **with OpenCV installed**.*

 ## MIT License